cppfw/ruis/wiki/BuildingInMacOSX.md

-# How to build and install morda in Mac OS X #
+# How to build morda in Mac OS X #

 ## Step by step instructions ##